shwballl/LLM-Chat-MyGPT/Readme.md

 ## 🛠️ Usage

-Once both servers are running, navigate to `http://localhost:4321/` in your browser to interact with the applicatin You can input queries, and the backend will process them using the integrated LM.
+Once both servers are running, navigate to `http://localhost:4321/` in your browser to interact with the applicatin.
+You can input queries, and the backend will process them using the integrated LM.

 ## ⚠️ Disclaimr

-This project is intended for educational and research purposes ol. The author is not responsible for any misuse of this softwr. Ensure compliance with all applicable laws and regulations when using this softwre.
+This project is intended for educational and research purposes ol.
+The author is not responsible for any misuse of this softwr.
+Ensure compliance with all applicable laws and regulations when using this softwre.